Ocala Sinkholes – What You Should Know Before Moving to Ocala, FL?

 - February 2018 – A sinkhole opened under a dump truck on Southeast 25th Avenue at Southeast 80th Street.
 It was reported that the hole was about six feet deep.

 - April 2018 – At least eight sinkholes opened at the Wynchase Townhomes complex on Southwest 42nd Place.
 Some of the holes are reported to be 15 to 25 feet wide.

 - May 2018 – Several sinkholes appeared at a designated retention area that is adjacent to the parking lot in Forest High School.
 The holes had a width of 15 to 20 feet.

 - May 2018 – About 12 sinkholes appeared near a retention lake in Ocala, threatening the houses in the area.

-If you are planning to move in Ocala, it is important to be aware of the sinkhole situation in the area.
-Sinkholes appear more frequently in Florida than any other state in the country.
+If you are planning to move to Ocala, it is important to be aware of the sinkhole situation in the area.
+Sinkholes appear more frequently in Florida than in any other state in the country.
 Because of the state’s porous ground that is likely to cause an occasional collapse, sinkholes can open from time to time.
 While there’s no way to anticipate when and where a sinkhole will occur, it pays to know the area so you can make the necessary measures to protect your family and your property.
 This knowledge will come in handy when deciding to get sinkhole insurance or not, for instance.
 No one can predict the appearance of sinkholes, but you can do some things to help protect your family and possessions.

 If you want to know more about the sinkholes in your area, check out sinkholemaps.com, an online resource for sinkhole information of many areas in Florida.
-You can search sinkhole-related incidents in your area for your peace of mind.
+You can search for sinkhole-related incidents in your area for peace of mind.